rusticstuff/simdutf8/README.md

 the targeted CPU.
 Use `RUSTFLAGS="-C target-feature=+avx2"` for the AVX 2 implementation or `RUSTFLAGS="-C target-feature=+sse4.2"`
 for the SSE 4.2 implementation.

-If you want to be able to call A SIMD implementation directly, use the `public_imp` feature flag.
+If you want to be able to call a SIMD implementation directly, use the `public_imp` feature flag.
 The validation implementations are then accessible via `simdutf8::(basic|compat)::imp::x86::(avx2|sse42)::validate_utf8()`.

 ## When not to use